Yoga Philosophy: Patanjali's Yamas for Environmentalists

 Yoga, the Earth, Patanjali, and You

 The first yama, ahimsa, has the most obvious connection to conservation.
 Ahimsa means not-harming.
-While most of us aren’t captains of industry or in the position to broker international environmental treaties, that doesn’t mean that we should assume we don’t have any power or influence.
-When we’re going about our twenty-first-century lives, we should make choices that do the least harm to the planet whenever possible.
-Grassroots level priorities trickle up to affect commerce, policy, and elections.
-Practicing ecological ahimsa is important.
+When we’re going about our twenty-first-century lives, we can make lifestyle choices that do the least harm to the planet whenever possible.
+While most of us aren’t world leaders responsible for negotiating international environmental policies, we shouldn't assume that we don’t have any power or influence.
+Grassroots level priorities trickle up to affect commerce and politics.

-Aparigraha (not coveting what others have) fits right in here too.
-Don’t feed that nagging need for more stuff with junk food.
+Aparigraha means not coveting what others have.
+Don’t feed the nagging need for more stuff with junk.
 Cultivate a discerning palate for objects of beauty and function that align with your core values, regardless of what others are doing.

-Satya, or truthfulness, can be understood to mean taking a stand instead of just going with the status quo.
-Finding your voice and making a few waves if necessary.
-Lobbying at your workplace or local government for more opportunities to recycle, use cleaner energy sources, and protect green spaces.
-As the Earth seems more imperiled, many of us are expressing ourselves in this way and discovering that it does have an effect.
+Satya, or truthfulness, inspires us to find our voices and make a few waves if necessary.
+Speak up at your workplace or to your local government for more opportunities to recycle, use cleaner energy sources, and protect green spaces.
+As the Earth becomes even more imperiled, many of us are expressing ourselves more openly and discovering that we can effect change.

 The final yama is brahmacharya, which traditionally meant chastity.
-Since celibacy doesn’t sit well with most modern yogi ‘householders’, brahmacharya is often interpreted to mean the conservation of vitality, which is a pretty apt description of what we want for our planet.
+Brahmacharya is often interpreted to mean the conservation of vitality, which is a pretty apt description of what we want for our planet.

 As yoga’s popularity and influence continue to grow, we have the opportunity to bring yoga’s ancient values to the environmental movement.
 The ethical foundations laid centuries ago are as relevant now as ever.